banach-space/clang-tutor/README.md

    * [**LACommenter**](#lacommenter) - adds comments to literal arguments
      in functions calls
    * [**CodeStyleChecker**](#codestylechecker) - issue a warning if the input
-     file does not follow [LLVM's coding
+     file does not follow one of [LLVM's coding style guidelines](https://llvm.org/docs/CodingStandards.html#name-types-functions-variables-and-enumerators-properly)
-     style guidelines](https://llvm.org/docs/CodingStandards.html#name-types-functions-variables-and-enumerators-properly)

 Once you've [built](#build-instructions) this project, you can experiment with